Mega Menu

 Can I buy tickets on the door?

 If the event hasn't sold out in advance you will be able to buy tickets on the door.
-Last year most of our events did sell out in advance though so we would always advise getting your ticket early to avoid disappointment!
+Last year most of our events did sell out in advance, so we would always advise getting your ticket early to avoid disappointment!
 We will be selling limited tickets on the door - so if you missed out on a ticket in advance, pop down early.

 I'd like to buy a ticket for my friend who isn't at UoB.
 Is this possible?